behroozsepehry/exercise-solver/README.md

 * **Alternative execution**: You can also run `python solve.py` after activating the venv with `.\.venv\Scripts\activate`

 ### Solver performance
-* If the CBC solver is slow or times out on your Equipment, try limiting solve time with `pulp.PULP_CBC_CMD(timeLimit=30)` or switch to another solver.
+* If the CBC solver is slow or times out on your machine, try limiting solve time with `pulp.PULP_CBC_CMD(timeLimit=30)` or switch to another solver.
 * If the model is infeasible, either relax `"supersets_per_day"` values in `config.json` (make them smaller, e.g., reduce gym from 2 to 2 with fewer days) or relax `"threshold"`, or add more exercises.

 ### Equipment constraints